–Save This Page as a PDF–

 When Americans parachuted into the camp at the end of the war and released the prisoners, DeShazer returned home.
 But by then he was determined that He was going to be a missionary to the Japanese.
 He returned to Japan in 1948, where his preaching to the Japanese impressed them with how his hatred had turned to love.
 Eventually even some of those who had been his guards responded to his message and gave their lives to Yeshua.

 While DeShazer suffered the torment of the POW camp, Fuchida became a national hero.
-He took place in numerous raids.
+He took part in numerous raids.
 His life was miraculously spared at the end of the war when he was called home to headquarters and was partway through a series of meetings in Hiroshima the day before the atomic bomb was dropped.
 But God had different plans for Fuchida.
 While taking a train to testify at war crimes trials, he received a tract about the life-changing experience of DeShazer.

 Since the American pilot had found something in the Bible, I decided to purchase one myself, despite my traditionally Buddhist heritage.
 In the ensuing weeks, I read the Bible eagerly.
 I came to the climactic drama – the Crucifixion.
 I read Luke 23:24 the prayer of Jesus Christ at his death, “Father, forgive them; for they know not what they do.”
 I was impressed that I was certainly one of those for whom He had prayed.
 The many men I had killed had been slaughtered in the name of patriotism; for I did not understand the love which Christ wished to implant within every heart.